-Five percent of workers gave up smoking when the anti-tobacco law took effect in SpainMay 22nd, 2012 in Health /
+Five percent of workers gave up smoking when the anti-tobacco law took effect in SpainMay 22, 2012 in Medicine & Health / Health

 The enforcement of Law 42/2010, which extends the smoking ban to public places, has accompanied a progressive reduction in the percentage of smokers (from 40.3% to 35.3%) and in consumption amongst the working population.
 This decline applies to men and women of all ages and occupations.

 A pioneering study, carried out by the Society of Prevention of Ibermutuamur (accidents and diseases mutual insurance for Social Security professionals) analysed the consumption of tobacco in the working populating during the first months of application of Law 42/2010.
 This law extended the smoking ban to all enclosed public spaces, including bars and restaurants.

 Between 1 July 2009 and 30 June 2011, the development of the percentage of smokers and tobacco consumption in a sample of 413,473 workers of all ages and occupations was assessed.
 The conclusions are published this month in the journal Revista Española de Salud Pública.

 "The results suggest that the enforcement of the law has accompanied a progressive reduction in the percentage of smokers and the consumption amongst the working population" Carlos Catalina-Romero, expert in tobacco-smoking and clinical psychology in Ibermutuamar explained to SINC.

 Specifically, the overall percentage of smokers decreased by 5% amongst workers who attended a medical check-up throughout the study period (from 40.3% to 35.3%).